Abhimanyu121/OpenWallet/Contributions.md

 ## Contributing to this project
-There are tight rules just keep in mind about a few things
+There are no tight rules just keep in mind about a few things
 - Make pull request to dev branch only
 - Remember to test your code before making pull request
 - Put extra notes in pull request if there are any